Vaishnavi1441/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe website is a website where users can play game.
+Tic-Tac-Toe is a website where users can play game.